microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/01-introduction.md

 ### Second Ring (Beta Testers)

 Currently the features of Test Engine are not available for second ring (beta testers).
-The features required will soon be available using the Power Platform Command Line and enabling the Experimental namespace.
+The features required will soon be available using the Power Platform Command Line and enabling the Preview namespace.

 > NOTE: Once the pac test run command is updated we will update setup notes here